lypona13/PaduzdzikavaPython/README.md

-# Paduzdzikava Alena
-Technical task for the traineeship QA Automation
+# Technical task for the traineeship QA Automation

 Task 1

 Make up an algorithm